-College and Career Planning is a required elective course for all students each year they are enrolled at WBHS.
+Career Planning is a required elective course for all students each year they are enrolled at WBHS.
 Each year, students earn 0.25 credits of College and Career Planning credit to total 1 credit after four years of participation.
-Career Planning will be administered in an online format utilizing Google Drive and the Google Classroom.
+Career Planning will be administered in an online format utilizing Google Classroom.
 Activities will include college and career-planning lessons and creating and updating of the student's four year planning through Xello.